Louise of Sweden: Crown Princess of Denmark

-Queen of Denmark
+Queen of Denmark and Queen Mother

 Louise became Queen of Denmark in 1906.
 As Queen, she was mainly known for her many charity projects, an interest that she shared with her spouse.
 She did not care for ceremonial duties and public events, and lived a discreet life dedicated to her children and her interests in art, literature and charity.

-Queen dowager

 Louise was widowed in 1912.
 Her eldest son Christian X of Denmark became the new king of Denmark.
-She was the last widow of a Danish monarch to officially use the title of Queen dowager.
-From 1915 to 1917 she built herself Egelund Castle between Hillerød and Fredensborg where she lived for the rest of her life.
+She was the last widow of a Danish monarch to officially use the title of queen dowager.
+From 1915 to 1917 she built herself Egelund House between Hillerød and Fredensborg where she lived for the rest of her life.
 Queen Louise died at Amalienborg Palace in Copenhagen in 1926 and is interred next to her husband in Roskilde Cathedral.

 Legacy

 Queen Louise was the 862nd Dame of the Order of Queen Maria Luisa.

 Queen Louise Land in Northeast Greenland was named in her honour.